Chongryon: Since the 2010s

+In January 2026, a Japanese court ordered Chongryon to pay damages to North Koreans who were lured by their repatriation paradise program.

+On April 14, 2026, Pyongyang has provided Chongryon with $2 million to support education efforts.

+Organization

 Ideology

 On their website, Chongryon claims that all their activities are based around the concept of Juche, the official state ideology of North Korea.

 Chongryon opposes the use of the Japanese word Kita-Chosen ("North Korea") as an abbreviation of the Democratic People's Republic of Korea.
 It refers to the country as Kyōwakoku ("The Republic") or Sokoku ("The Fatherland").
 In 1972, Chongryon campaigned to get the Japanese media to stop referring to North Korea as Kita-Chosen.
 This effort was not successful, but as a compromise, most media companies agreed to refer to the DPRK with its full official title at least once in every article.
 By January 2003, this policy started to be abandoned by most newspapers, starting with Tokyo Shimbun, which announced that it would no longer write out the full name, followed by Asahi, Mainichi and Nikkei.

 Chongryon claims to be a representative body of overseas North Korean citizens living in Japan and rejects the notion that they are a mere ethnic minority.